Written by Avantika Gaur · Published February 16, 2026 · Updated April 16, 2026 · 18 min read

 - Calculate month-by-month: If relocating mid-year, use appropriate rates for each period

-- Document carefully: Keep clear proof of residence location, especially for satellite cities
+- Document carefully: Keep clear proof of residence location; use Form 124 (replaces Form 12BB)

 Whether you're in a metro or non-metro city, the key is to optimize within the applicable limits.
 Use our HRA Calculator to find your exact exemption amount and plan your tax-saving strategy accordingly.